brendenlake/MLC/README.md

 - `algebraic+biases` : Corresponds to "BIML" in Table 4B and main results
 - `algebraic_noise` : Corresponds to "BIML (algebraic only)" in Table 4B and main results
 - `retrieve` : Correspond to "BIML (copy only)" in Table 4B and main results
-- `few_shot_gold` : For evaluating BIML on the few-shot learning task.
+- `few_shot_gold` : For evaluating BIML on the gold algebraic responses for the few-shot learning task.
 This episode type provides the test set only.
-- `few_shot_human` : For evaluating BIML on predicting human responses on the few-shot learning task.
+- `few_shot_human` : For evaluating BIML on predicting human responses for the few-shot learning task.
 This episode type provides the test set only.